In scoping

 Why this matters

 Executives move fast and take credit fast.
 Accountability requires the slower, less glamorous work of documentation: what was promised, what was done, what was abandoned, and who benefited from the gap.
-TASFGA is building the permanent record executives would prefer not to exist.
+TASFGA aims to compile a durable public record of promises, actions, and outcomes.